c9s/guts/README.md

 CoffeePHP aims to provide a simple optimizer to do optimizations like "dead code elimination".. or so on.

+So if you have framework with development/production, this dead code elimination could improve the overhead of mode checking for your production site.

 For more details, please check the `docs` for the language synopsis.

 Build